 Detailed proposal, final proposal and building site supervision exhibition design “Il tempio vaticano.
 Carlo Fontana 1694”.

-We felt it was important, having a whole series of incisions in a non-bound version, to highlight the chance to “walk” through the pages of a book.
-For this reason, one of the first choices was to homologate, apart from the five large plants of S. Pietro, the height of the frames with which they are presented the prints, which had different sizes in length, equalizing the distance between frame and frame thus obtaining a great running band – a kind of a strip continuous and homogeneous throughout the development of exposure – delegating to the texts of the different sections, printed directly on the wood, the task of identifying for the visitors the different parts of the Treaty.
+The fact that the entire series was unbound offered the opportunity to design a “walk” through the pages of a book.
+For this reason, one of the first choices was to regulate, apart from the five large floor plans of the Church S. Pietro, the height of the frames containing the prints.
+Originally these were of different lengths.
+We equalized the distance between the different pages, thus forming a large ribbon – a kind of continuous and homogeneous strip taking us through the development of the exhibition.
+This allows the explanatory text, printed directly onto the wooden panels behind the images and organized by section, to help the visitor identify the different parts of the Treatise.

 Chorus Cultura Association

 — MAP / Venice, Italy, Young European architects, pg.
 254-257, Daab, 2006 — Magnani/Pelzel: il Tempio Vaticano a Venezia, Casabella n° 721, pg.
 78-81, Arnoldo Mondadori Editore, 2004